JnLlnd/ObjCSV/README.md

 # ObjCSV Library
 ##Library to load and save CSV files to/from objects and ListView

-Written using AutoHotkey_L v1.1.09.03+ (http://l.autohotkey.net/)
+Written using AutoHotkey v1 (http://www.autohotkey.com)
 By JnLlnd on AHK forum
-Library home on GitHub [https://github.com/JnLlnd/ObjCSV](https://github.com/JnLlnd/ObjCSV) 2013-08-22+, last update (v0.5.1): 2016-06-06
+Library home on GitHub [https://github.com/JnLlnd/ObjCSV](https://github.com/JnLlnd/ObjCSV) 2013-08-22+, last update (v1.0): 2022-07-18

-AutoHotkey_L (AHK) functions to load from CSV files, sort, display and save collections of records using the Object data type
+AutoHotkey (AHK) functions to load from CSV files, sort, display and save collections of records using the Object data type
 * Read and save files in any delimited format (CSV, semi-colon, tab delimited, single-line or multi-line, etc.).
 * Display, edit and read Collections in GUI ListView objects.
 * Export Collection to fixed-width, HTML or XML files.
+* Merge existing fields or create new fields
 * Read and save files supporting the following file encoding: ANSI (default), UTF-8, UTF-16, UTF-8-RAW, UTF-16-RAW or CPnnnn (nnnn being a code page numeric identifier), new in v0.5

 For more info on CSV files, see [http://en.wikipedia.org/wiki/Comma-separated_values](http://en.wikipedia.org/wiki/Comma-separated_values).